Traffic cone palisades: Safety concerns and frustration on Waihi SH2

 NZTA is working with police and investigating the use of mobile speed cameras.

-"This is a busy stretch of road and traffic management with speed reduction, signs and cones put in place to keep road users and road workers safe," says Jo Wilton of NZTA.
+"This is a busy stretch of road and traffic management with speed reduction, signs and cones put in place to keep road users and road workers safe," Jo Wilton of NZTA said.

 Cones are used on the road in the "direction and protection" phase and the temporary speed limit dictates the width of lane the cones delineate.